domainsofapp/domainsofapp.github.io/_posts/2022-04-06-notable-software.md

 - Signal for end-to-end encrypted chat (text messaging) -> Not quite, though, b/c it is centralized (both the AWS servers and the company which rents them)
 - Tor Browser for anonymity & security (end-to-end encryption) (e.g., for social justice whistle-blowers)
 - VLC Media Player for universal media playing & viewing
+- Wayback Machine (compliments of The Internet Archive)
 - WikiLeaks for anonymous & secure (end-to-end encrypted) social justice whistle-blowing

 <br>